Tetragromaton/IniDB/README.md

 # IniDB<br>
 Save data of players or something other .INI files.
 Made for Sourcemod<br>
-This is a scripting addition for your plugins, save/read data in one strings or a little more.<br>
+This is a scripting addition for your plugins, save/read data in a few strings !.<br>
 <b>WARNING !
 I DO NOT CARE IF SOMETHING WENT WRONG WHILE SAVING ANY SENSETIVE DATA ON YOUR SIDE.
 Use at your own risk !</b><br>
 <br>ᅠ
 <br>